 According to the Department of Justice, “the constitution allows a president to fill temporary appointments during a recess without congressional approval, but during this administration, lawmakers have sought to thwart certain appointments by never technically shutting down the Senate”.
 Although this is not a new phenomenon, it is to the extent to which this administration has experienced.
 “When one branch of government routinely abuses its constitutional power in order to prevent another from functioning, the Supreme Court is expected to take notice and stop the abuse.
 Unfortunately, the court failed to do so on in an important balance-of-power case.”
 (New York Times).

 Some Americans might question whether this case was a good source of taxpayer’s dollars or even deemed worthy of a ruling by the highest court of the land.
 One might simply ask, what is more important (1) whether the appointees were qualified to do the job?
 Or (2) how they got appointed?
-In short, given the circumstances (i.e. road blocks) surrounding the appointments, it’s hard to ascertain it belonged in a Supreme Court any more than the reading of Green Eggs & Ham belonged on the Senate floor during a filibuster (technically it was really just an ACA protest) by Senator Cruz.
+In short, given the circumstances (i.e. road blocks) surrounding the appointments, it’s hard to ascertain it belonged in a Supreme Court any more than the reading of Green Eggs & Ham belonged on the Senate floor during a filibuster (technically an ACA protest) by Senator Cruz.

 Despite the baffling ruling, all was not lost, the court largely re-instated the long-standing accommodation between the executive branch and the Senate, in which recess appointments were allowed during more extensive breaks.
 With that being said, President Obama vowed to press on and use executive actions wherever and whenever possible.